MAKE YOUR PASSION

 - A temporary reduction of strength in the muscles that were involved in the exercise.

-How can you prevent delayed onset muscle soreness happening to you?
+How can you prevent DOMS happening to you?

 In an article entitled Why Delayed Onset Muscle Soreness is a Good Thing on the Runner’s World magazine website, Mackenzie Lobby says that methods such as massage, microtherapy, icing, hyperbaric oxygen treatment, fish oil and i.Tonic have all been shown to help reduce the painful symptoms of DOMS.

-So if you’re suffering from DOMS after having started up a new exercise programme, don’t give up because of the pain: the first time you experience DOMS symptoms is the worst and from then on, you’ll feel less and less pain because you’re getting stronger and your stamina is increasing!
+So if you’re suffering from DOMS after having started up a new exercise programme, don’t give up because of the pain.
+The first time you experience DOMS symptoms is the worst.
+From then on, you’ll feel less and less pain because you’re getting stronger and your stamina is increasing!